Real projective groups are formal: Kadeishvili's vanishing for connected sums of dual and Boolean graded algebras - the finite case

 \section{Kadeishvili's vanishing for connected sums of dual and Boolean graded algebras - the finite case}

-From now on we assume $k=\F_2$.
-We are going to prove that connected sums of dual algebras and Boolean graded algebras satisfy Kadeishvili's vanishing.
-We begin with a definition of the notions of dual and Boolean graded algebras associated to Boolean rings.
-Then we calculate Hochschild of their connected sums for the case of finite Boolean rings.
-Finally, we extend the computation to the case of arbitrary Boolean rings.
+In this section we are going to prove that connected sums of dual algebras and the Boolean graded algebras associated to a Boolean ring have vanishing Hochschild cohomology when we restrict to a finite subring.
+In Section \ref{section:Boolean_infinite} we extend the computation to the case of arbitrary Boolean subrings.